Nigeria Country Commercial Guide

 Last published date:

-Duties previously paid on abandoned, re-exported, damaged, or destroyed goods may be refunded.
-However, a claim must be made before the goods leave customs custody.
-A destruction certificate must be obtained from a customs officer to obtain a refund of duties paid for goods that were subsequently destroyed.
-Upon presentation of a customs certificate attesting to the landing of goods in another country, duties paid on such goods in Nigeria will be refunded.
+Refunds of duties paid on abandoned, re-exported, damaged, or destroyed goods may still be claimed, but the claim must be made within 90 days of the goods leaving customs custody.
+For goods destroyed in customs custody, a destruction certificate issued by a customs officer is required for duty refunds.
+For goods re-exported, duties paid in Nigeria can be refunded upon presentation of a customs certificate attesting to the landing of the goods in another country.

 The Nigeria Customs Service Headquarters is located at: